-Hana Grant (Ngati Pikiao and Tapuika) graduated with an MBA in 2010.
-A highlight from her study was the 10-day study tour to China and Singapore.
-“We met some amazing business people from some very diverse organisations - both large and small," says Hana.
+A highlight from her Waikato MBA studies was the 10-day study tour to China and Singapore.
+“We met some amazing business people from some very diverse organisations - both large and small," she says.

 "What I found most exciting was that they all expressed a business ethic that recognised the importance of relationships and family, similar to how Māori view the world.”

-Hana was selected by the Waikato Management School to be the first Global AMBAssador at the 2012 AMBA Global Ambassador Conference.
-This was in recognition of her connections and mentorship to participants on the Postgraduate Diploma programme in Tauranga and the Waikato MBA at Hopuhopu.
-Hana flew to London and sat at the table with 20 other Universities – to discuss the MBA programme.
+Hana was selected to represent Waikato Management School at the 2012 Global AMBAssador Conference.
+This was in recognition of her connections and mentorship to participants on the Waikato MBA programme in Tauranga and Hopuhopu.

 “As potential leaders we need to embrace leadership entirely - to function from that position so that the contributions we make are longstanding, sustainable and greatly beneficial to those we seek to serve.”